Tyler-206/bus-mall/user_stories.md

 - As a research team, they want to not reveal results until 25 selections have been made, to keep the product selection process untainted

 ### The developer
-- As a developer, want the app to look and feel to be generic and simple, so the focus is on the potential products
+- As a developer, want the app to look and feel to be generic, so the focus is on the potential products
+- As a developer, want the app to work, so that it can be used
+- As a developer, want the app to be simple to use, so that it is not a confusing for the user
+- As a developer, want all other users to be happy with the product, so they use developer services again

 ### The Focus Group participant
 - As a participant, they want the app to be easy to use, so they can use it.
 - As a participant, they want the images to be easy to see so they can make a good decision.
+- as a participant, they want the process to be quick and easy, so they can get whatever incentive they are getting
+- As a participant, they want an entertainment value, because everyone wants to be entertained

 ### Technical Requirements